devcartel/pyrfa/tclrfa/README.md

 TCLRFA 8.0
 ==========

-TclRFA provides Tcl extension for accessing Thomson Reuters market data feeds know as RMDS or Thomson Reuter Enterprise Platform for Real-time (TREP-RT).
-It supports subscription and publication of market data using OMM data message model.
+TclRFA provides Tcl extension for accessing Thomson Reuters market data feeds such as Elektron, RMDS,Thomson Reuter Enterprise Platform for Real-time (TREP-RT) or RDF-D. It supports subscription and publication of level 1 and 2 market data using OMM data message model.

 Features: